mahmoudfawzy9/MavenSpringAutomationTest/README.md

 IDEs: IntelliJ or Eclipse IDE (you can import here)

-You will also need to update the maven project pom file & any needed libraries jdK 1.8_211
+You will also need to update the maven project pom file & any needed libraries (big size to be uploaded) jdK 1.8_211

 Option2